 Katarzyna Bojarska

-Assistant professor in the Department of Cultural Studies of the SWPS University in Warsaw.
-In 2008-2012 worked as assistant and 2012-2019 as assistant professor in the Institute of Literary Research of the Polish Academy of Sciences, in the Department of Late Modernity Literature and Culture.
-Co-founder of View.
+Assistant professor in the Department of Cultural Studies of the SWPS University.
+From 2008 to 2019, she worked in the Institute of Literary Research of the Polish Academy of Sciences.
+Co-founder of Widok.
 Since 2024 head of Center for Comparative Research on Memory Cultures (CCRM).
 Author of articles and translations interested in the relations of art, literature, history and psychoanalysis.
-Translated among others Michael Rothberg's "Multidirectional Memory.
+She translated among others Michael Rothberg's "Multidirectional Memory.
 Remembering the Holocaust in the Age of Decolonization" (Warsaw 2016).
 Author of a book "Wydarzenia po Wydarzeniu: Białoszewski – Richter – Spiegelman" [Events after the Event: Białoszewski – Richter – Spiegelman] (Warsaw 2012).
 Editor and one of translators of Ernst van Alphen's book "Criticism as Intervention: Art, Memory, Affect" (Krakow 2019).
 Receipient of numerous research grants and awards, including Fulbright, National Centre for Science, Horizon2020.

 Łukasz Kiełpiński